Secure Your Account with Multi-Factor Authentication

 If one of the factors has been compromised by a hacker or unauthorized user, the chances of another factor also being compromised are low.
 Overall, MFA provides an extra level of security in preventing hackers from accessing systems and information.

-If your password is leaked and a hacker attempts to log in to your account, they would also need your mobile device to complete the login attempt.
-You may not realize it but you are likely already using MFA when accessing online accounts for banking, credit cards and other services.
+Many may not realize it, but you are likely already using MFA when accessing online accounts for banking, credit cards and other services.